drhsqlite/fossil-mirror/www/caps/admin-v-setup.md

 In addition, Setup users can use every feature of the Fossil UI.
 If Fossil can do a thing, a Setup user on that repo can make Fossil do it.

-Setup users can do many things that Admin users cannot:

-*   Use all of the Admin UI features
+Setup users can do many things that Admin users cannot.
+They may not only use all of the Admin UI features, they may also:

 *   See record IDs (RIDs) on screens that show them
 *   See the MIME type of attachments on [`/ainfo` pages](/help?cmd=/ainfo)
 *   See a remote repo’s HTTP [cache status](/help?cmd=/cachestat)